 Significant public sector support has already been given to Aquamarine Power, with the company having received £580,000 as a grant from the European Union.
 It has also benefitted from a £2 million contract signed with the government-backed Wave Energy Scotland enterprise initiative.

 However, as its newly-appointed administrator James Stephen explained in a statement: “The lack of private-sector backing to supplement public funding support placed the company under cashflow strain and the directors concluded the best prospect of concluding a transaction was via the protection of administration.”

 “The news [of Aquamarine’s entry into administration] adds weight to the case for action to support the development of wave energy, following similar announcements from other leading companies in the sector such as Pelamis,” said Raf Smith from the industry body RenewableUK.

 Scotland’s energy minister Fergus Ewing welcomed the news that while the company is to enter administration, plans are in place for it to continue trading and for new private investment to be sought.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 Pub businesses have been closing at a rate of 40 per month over the course of this year, according to the latest figures on the subject.Read More